 What's the ROI timeline on a CRM investment?

 Most construction firms see ROI within 3-6 months after full team adoption through time savings alone.
-A single team member saving up to 15 hours per week justifies the $25-$300/month per user investment quickly.
-Factor in reduced errors and improved bid win rates, and the payback accelerates.
+A single team member saving up to 15 hours per week justifies the $25-$300/month per user investment12 quickly.
+Factor in reduced errors and improved bid win rates6, and the payback accelerates.

 Do we need a CRM if we're a smaller construction firm?